 There are a few key elements that build a fantastic crispy noodle salad.
-If you get each of these basics right, you will never go back to the restaurant for this crispy coleslaw cum salad.
+If you get these basics right, you will never return to the restaurant for this crispy coleslaw cum salad.

 The Crispy Noodles

-In some places, you easily get ready-made fried noodle packets in Asian supermarkets or grocery stores at a very reasonable price.
+In some places, you can easily get ready-made fried noodle packets at a very reasonable price in Asian supermarkets or grocery stores.

-But if you are in a place like me, where you don’t get ready-made fried noodles, make them at home.
+But if you are in a place like mine, where you don’t get ready-made fried noodles, make them at home.

-You can fry boiled noodles in hot oil on a stovetop or you can air-fry them.
-I have tried both the cooking methods and my BIG THUMBS UP is for air fryer crispy noodles.
-Because there is less oil wastage, fewer calories, and the same crunch.
+You can fry boiled noodles in hot oil on a stovetop or air-fry them.
+I have tried both cooking methods, and my BIG THUMBS UP is for air fryer crispy noodles because there is less oil wastage, fewer calories, and the same crunch.

 Step 1) Use regular Hakka or Egg Noodles for frying.
-In one instance, I have used spaghetti as well to make fried noodles.
+In one instance, I have also used spaghetti to make fried noodles.